 This takes a lot of time.
 Trust me, I’ve tried to do this manually.
 Want to see how hard it could be to do manually?
 Here’s a tool that will give you an idea.

 The easy way is automated.
-There are several services that can help you with this.
-There are two kinds of services that might help you.
+Several services can help you with this.
+Two kinds of services might help you.

 The best part of this strategy: it continues to help even after you’ve launched your mobile site.
 Customers will keep looking for you on their apps.
 People will still click on other listings (besides your site) in the SERPs.
-Investing in local listings now isn’t wasted effort in the future.
+Investing in local listings now isn’t wasted effort later.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.